patzy/push/README.md

     (asdf:operate 'asdf:load-op :push)
     (push:run)

-Linux and win32 clisp binaries are available [here](http://appart.kicks-ass.net/patzy/files/ilge2010/).
+Linux64 and Win32 clisp binaries are available [here](http://appart.kicks-ass.net/patzy/files/ilge2010/).
+Note that the binaries may not be the latest version available so you are encouraged to use the sources instead.